eerimoq/moblin/README.rst

 - Kick chat emotes.

-- Optionally do not automatically ctart using external mic is plugged in.
+- Optionally do not automatically start using external mic is plugged in.

 - Scroll back chat.